HSNC University

 The HSNC University, Mumbai is a collegiate public state university located in Mumbai, Maharashtra.
 It was established as a joint venture between the Ministry of HRD (erstwhile Education Ministry), the Government of Maharashtra, and the HSNC Board (the parent educational trust).
 It is the second cluster university in the city of Mumbai.

 Overview

 The HSNC University is a Cluster university comprising a cluster of the existing colleges from the Bombay vicinity; namely, H.R.
 College (as the lead college), Kishinchand Chellaram College (KC College), and Bombay Teachers' Training College (BTTI) as the constituent colleges with H(S)NC Board as its parent body.
 It is established under the Rashtriya Uchchatar Shikshan Abhiyan (RUSA) scheme, a funding agency under the purview of the Ministry of Human Resource Development, Government of India.

 The University aims to promote skill development and will include courses such as dance, music, and yoga, for which the students will get course credits with an option to avail e-certificate.
 A dedicated ‘Incubation Centre’ to help students' liaison with associations, and self-learning modules in the curriculum to help students to score marks, are some concepts being offered.

-Concept of Cluster University

-The idea of the Cluster University was a radical initiative by Rashtriya Uchater Shikshan Abhiyan (RUSA), an apex body under the Ministry of Human Resources, Government of India (erstwhile, Education Ministry), and the Government of Maharashtra, in the pursuit to overcome the lacunae in the existing University system of India.
-The Cluster University also aims at opening up curriculum reforms and bringing in greater autonomy in the designing of syllabi to make them contemporary, multi-disciplinary, and in tune with the highest of global standards.